 Click on the ‘Help Center’ button ( the top right corner) to get your doubts answered related to the calibration.

-Validate the results in Visualize mode and mark the calibration process is complete.
-These extrinsic parameters can be exported by using the ‘Export’ option.
+Validate the results in Visualize mode and mark the calibration process as complete.
+These extrinsic, camera intrinsics and error parameters can be exported by using the ‘Export’ option.

 Please note that :